ionic-team/ionic-site/content/docs/intro/tutorial/project-structure/index.md

 <ion-app></ion-app>
 ```

-And the following scripts near the bottom:
+And the following scripts at the bottom of head section:

 ```html
 <script src="cordova.js"></script>